Parking is available in the following lots to undergraduate commuter students

 A parking permit allows a student to park on campus but does not guarantee a parking space.

-The Office of Safety & Security accepts online applications starting April 1st.
+The Office of Safety & Security accepts online applications starting June 17, 2016 and ending on August 29, 2016.
 There are limited parking spaces available on campus.
 Parking space availability is not guaranteed and therefore is first come first serve basis.

 All mandatory fields must be completed so that the application process can successfully proceed.
 Print and retain the voucher (final page in application process) for your records.

-Permits can only be obtained through the below link and will be mailed to your on campus Friar mailbox.
+Permits can only be obtained through the link below.

 Parking violations are classified as major or minor infractions.
 Both categories carry fines ranging from $10.00 to $50.00.
 A vehicle immobilization or “Boot” violation is $100.00